MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-view-parameters.md

 Image: View report with parameters

 1.  **Parameters pane** The report viewer toolbar displays a prompt and default value for each parameter.
 You can customize the layout of parameters in the parameters pane.
-For more information, see [Customize the Parameters Pane in a Report &#40;Report Builder&#41;](../../reporting-services/report-design/customize-the-parameters-pane-in-a-report-report-builder.md).

 2.  **@SalesDate parameter** The parameter @SalesDate is data type **DateTime**.
 The prompt Select the Date appears next to the text box.
 To modify the date, type a new date in the text box or use the calendar control.